Free Homework Help and Math Formulas

 Solution:

-Since the two gradients are the same, the pair of lines is parallel.
+Since the two gradients are the same, the lines are parallel.

 Perpendicular Lines